Read all about Accessible Beige, plus see 20+ real homes that use it!

 14. Can Work with a Coastal Color Scheme

 This dining room featured by breezydesigns went all out with the coastal theme.
 Accessible Beige was a smart choice for the walls, creating a neutral backdrop for the white furniture and aqua decor.

 15. Can Show More Cream Tones in Artificial Light

 The lighting in this stately, traditional dining room brings out an interesting richness in the walls.
 The shade takes on a warm and creamy hue, but still looks neutral.

-The lighting in this dining room brings out its cooler side, exposing some gray undertones.
+In rooms that face cooler north light, or when the light is low in the early morning or evening, this shade’s cooler side comes through, exposing some gray undertones.
 The warm wood of the rustic-industrial dining table somehow both contrasts and compliments the wall shade.